meries/puppet-vmwaretools/README.md

 ﻿# puppet-vmwaretools

-This module has been developped to use fact vmwaretools in your puppet manifest.
+This vmwaretools fact has been developped to be use in your puppet manifest.
 Working for linux and windows operating system.